circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Setting an Environment Variable in a Step

-To set environment variables in a step, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#run).
+To set an environment variable in a step, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#run).

 ```yaml